BenjaminMatembe/To_Do_List/README.md

 Install node_modules dependencies by:

->running npm install or yarn install
+>running npm install on windows or sudo npm install on mac

 ### Usage

 To run the project, execute the following command:

->right click on index.html and open with live server
+>run npm start in the terminal of your code editor

 ### Run tests